MicrosoftDocs/win32/desktop-src/SecAuthZ/authzgetcentralaccesspolicycallback-.md

 ---
-Description: 'The AuthzGetCentralAccessPolicyCallback function is an application-defined function that retrieves the central access policy.
-AuthzGetCentralAccessPolicyCallback is a placeholder for the application-defined function name.' ms.assetid: '1D5831EF-ACA8-4EE9-A7C1-E1A3CB74CEC0'
+Description: The AuthzGetCentralAccessPolicyCallback function is an application-defined function that retrieves the central access policy.
+AuthzGetCentralAccessPolicyCallback is a placeholder for the application-defined function name. ms.assetid: 1D5831EF-ACA8-4EE9-A7C1-E1A3CB74CEC0
-title: AuthzGetCentralAccessPolicyCallback callback function
+title: AuthzGetCentralAccessPolicyCallback callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AuthzGetCentralAccessPolicyCallback callback function